-Effects of additional flux data on the estimates are even more noticeable in the cases where uniform prior mean K is used (Case 1a-b).
-For instance, the slope of the scatter plot for the interior estimates in Case 1b jumps from 0.434 to 0.722 (Figures 7a and Figure 7b) after the inclusion of the flux data.
+Effects of additional flux data on the estimates are even more noticeable in the cases where uniform prior mean K is used (Cases 1a and 1b).
+For instance, the slope of the scatterplot for the interior estimates in Case 1b jumps from 0.434 to 0.722 (Figures 7a and 7b) after the inclusion of the flux data.

-Our findings have substantiated the results of the cross-correlation analysis, which show that 1) flux data carry non-redundant information about heterogeneity in comparison with head data, and 2) this information reflects the connectivity between the pumping location and the observation location and in turn, the layering or geologic structures.
-These benefits of flux measurements on structures are also evident in the case shown in Figure S4, where the formation is not perfectly stratified.
-These benefits are even more distinct for HT analysis in fractured rocks for mapping discrete fractures, reported in the study by Zha et al.[2014].
+Our findings have substantiated the results of the cross-correlation analysis, which show that (1) flux data carry nonredundant information about heterogeneity in comparison with head data, and (2) this information reflects the connectivity between the pumping location and the observation location and in turn, the layering or geologic structures.
+These benefits of flux measurements on structures are also evident in the case shown in supporting information Figure S4, where the formation is not perfectly stratified.
+These benefits are even more distinct for HT analysis in fractured rocks for mapping discrete fractures, reported in the study by Zha et al. [2014].

-Importance of inclusion of flux measurements is also apparent in the cases (Cases 2b, 2c, and 2d) in which the incorrect prior distributed means or smoothed layer boundaries are assumed.
+Importance of inclusion of flux measurements is also apparent in the cases (Cases 2b-2d) in which the incorrect prior distributed means or smoothed layer boundaries are assumed.
 The improvement from the addition of flux is particularly prominent for estimates within the well field, as indicated by the red bars.
-We also notice that the improvements due to the addition of flux conditioning is more prominent when the prior distributed model is noisier (i.e. the improvement in Case 2d is the greatest, followed by Case 2b-c).
-Our observations are consistent with the fact that flux in addition to head measurements is critical to yield better estimated K values, as pointed out by Yeh et al. [2011, 2015a, and 2015b] as well as Mao et al. [2013].
-Again, we emphasize that our discussion on Cases 2a-d here only considers the use of short horizontal correlation lengths, which yield better results than when they are repeated using long ones.
+We also notice that the improvements due to the addition of flux conditioning is more prominent when the prior distributed model is noisier (i.e., the improvement in Case 2d is the greatest, followed by Cases 2b and 2c).
+Our observations are